-The Petitioners submitted an application for a stormwater management permit.
+The Petitioners submitted an application for a stormwater management permit based on the original site plan.
 WBK submitted comments in a letter dated July 15, 2023, included as Attachment 7.
 To date, Staff is waiting for comments from the Petitioner regarding WBK's comments.
-At the Petitioner's request, the revised site plan was not sent to WBK.
+The revised site plan was sent to WBK on August 24, 2023.
+To date, no comments were received.

 As mentioned previously, the submitted site plans did not match the site plan on file with the Illinois Department of Natural Resources.
-The State has not evaluated the impact of the proposed site plans on the Surface Water Management presently on file with the State.
+The State has not evaluated the impact of the proposed site plans on the Surface Water Management Plan presently on file with the State.